 As you can see, I’m on a soup roll.
 This is one of my favorite dishes, and it’s easy and quick to make.
 I can’t say I invented it, but after trial and error and reading a million recipes from the web, this recipe is here to stay!
 While in Washington on the 10th day of rain, I whipped this up one evening for my cousin, Amy, and son, Jarrod.
 Needless to say, it hit the spot and added a little heat to the cold day.
-Since then, I’ve made this several times upon returning home to Germany, and the cool thing is, my Asian store down the street carries everything I need!
-My freezer is stockpiled with a few extra herbs where they stay fresh and work just as good.
+Since then, I’ve cooked this several times upon returning home to Germany, and the cool thing is, my Asian store down the street carries everything I need!
+My freezer is stockpiled with a few extra herbs where they stay fresh and work just as well.
 Please give this a try and let me know what you think!

 TOM KHA GAI

 - 2 lbs boneless chicken thighs or breast

 - 2 Tbsp coconut oil

 - 4 cups chicken broth homemade if possible

 - Step 1 Using a large soup pot, heat the coconut oil on high until hot.